 Instructions

 • Spray a large 13 x 9 inch baking dish with non-stick cooking spray.
-Place salmon filets into it, skin-side down, with a little space in-between each one.
+Place salmon fillets into it, skin-side down, with a little space between each one.

-• Serve salmon immediately with additional fresh dill and enjoy!
+• Serve salmon immediately with additional fresh dill and lemon juice, if desired.

 Last step!
 If you make this, please leave a review letting us know how it was!